 Falls are among the most common injuries we treat at the Parkview Trauma Centers.
+They are responsible for more than 41 percent of the injuries we saw in 2014.
 That’s why we developed an awareness campaign called Know Falls.

 The first step in avoiding falls is being aware that your physical condition, footwear and potential hazards in your surroundings can all be factors that contribute to falls.
 Here are some safety tips to help you address those possible issues so you, and the people you love, can avoid falls.

 1. Arrange time to see the physician

 - Prepare a list of your medications for your physician to review.
 Medications can cause dizziness or affect perception.

 - If you’ve fallen before, explain to the physician the details of your fall, including when, where and the cause.

 - Be aware that certain eye and ear disorders create dizziness, which increases your risk of falling.